 4Plan the Job

-Start with dead, damaged and diseased parts.
+Start with dead, damaged, diseased, and disfigured parts.
 Those should be removed first.

 Next, any unwanted branches, starting with the largest, removed in sections.
 These may be overlapping branches or branches growing in the wrong direction.

-Last, do the finishing up, removing any smaller bits that need to go: twigs, water sprouts, and suckers.
+Last, do the finishing up, removing any smaller bits that need to go like twigs, water sprouts, and suckers.

 5Use the Right Tools